Snackonevil/team-profile-generator/README.md

 ## Installation

-Requires node modules
+Requires node modules "Jest" and "Inquirer"
-Run `npm install`
+Run `npm install` in the command line

 ---

 ## Usage

-`node index.js` or `npm start`
+`node index.js` or `npm start` in the command line

 Begin building team with manager information
 ![manager-screenshot](./src/images/manager-screenshot.PNG)

+**Note**: Id# and office# must be integers, and emails must be in valid email format

-Either Add Employee, Build Employee, or Build Profile
+Either Add Employee, Remove Employee, or Build Profile
 ![menu-screenshot](./src/images/menu-screenshot.PNG)

 After each selection, you are shown your current team